Ericselvig/Load-balancer-proxy/README.md

 # Load Balancer Proxy

 ## Description
-This proeject implements a proxy contract that can be used to balance the load between multiple implementations such as Staking, Voting, etc. The proxy contract is responsible for routing the calls to the appropriate implementation contract.
+This project implements a proxy contract that can be used to balance the load between multiple implementations such as Staking, Voting, etc. The proxy contract is responsible for routing the calls to the appropriate implementation contract.

 ## Design
 The project is divided into two main components: